General William McAlevy - Revolutionary War Soldier and Pioneer of Huntingdon County

 William married again, to a Mary Hays, but their marriage only lasted a year.
 There was a warning about an impending Indian attack that the fort may not have been capable of protecting everyone from.
 So many settlers, and the McAlevys, left the fort and took off to somewhere else for safety.
 They traveled across Stone Mountain on a log platform, a "slidecar", that was pulled by horses or behind wagons and dragged along the ground.

-On her death, little detail is available (that i can find) but, as i mentioned, she died only about a year after they were married.
+On her death, little detail is available (that I can find) but, as I mentioned, she died only about a year after they were married.
 William then ended up marrying yet again, this time to a widow, another Margaret, Margaret Allen on September 16, 1789.
 See 1811 here for the possible year of her death.

 The Revolutionary War